lucaspavlicek/IceCube_time_matching/README.md

 - run_XXXXXXX_chan-Y_alldata.txt file for each channel that will be placed in the same folder as the inputs

 Notes:
+- This script requires packages made by KIT, stored in a directory called 'mymods'.
+I won't put those here to keep them private.
+This is a high-level script.
+It is only included in this repository because I have modified it.
 - The script has been modified from William's and KIT's version to take the input folder name and date as arguments from the command line, just like all of the other scripts.

 ### Note: